feast-dev/feast/docs/getting-started/concepts/permission.md

 * Kubernetes rbac authentication/authorization example:
 {% hint style="info" %}
-**NOTE**: This configuration will only work if you deploy feast on Openshift or Kubernetes platform.
+**NOTE**: This configuration will only work if you deploy feast on Openshift or a Kubernetes platform.
 {% endhint %}
 ```yaml
 project: foo